Men’s Professional Golf

 Ben Hogan (1912-1997).
 The American professional golf player is without a doubt one of the greatest golfers in history of the sport.
 From 1930 when he turned professional to 1971 when he retired, he won 9 major championships and 64 PGA Tour events.
 Hogan is also one of only five golfers in history to win all four major championships, while the world of golf also remembers him for his swing theory and outstanding ball-striking skill.

 Arnold Palmer (born 1929).
 Nicknamed “The King”, Arnold Palmer didn’t only went into history as one of the greatest players in men’s professional golf but he also played an important role in popularisation of the sport.
-From 1954 when he turned professional to 2006 when he retired, “The King” won 7 major championships and 62 PGA Tour events.
+From 1954 when he turned professional to 2006 when he retired and proceeded to manage nasm certifications and sports courses at UK Universities, “The King” won 7 major championships and 62 PGA Tour events.
 In total, he has 95 professional wins.